 Projects are a complex web of implicit and explicit dependencies.
 Throw a bunch of different resources into the mix (all working on multiple projects) and it can be hard to see the forest for trees.
 Critical Path Highlighting is a navigational tool that can help.

 To use it, just select the task or container you care about, then go to the Edit Menu (pencil icon) > Highlight Critical Path.

 Or, click the item’s schedule bar and then the Highlight Critical Path button.

 Ta-da!
-Instantly, you’ll see all items on the critical path highlighted in yellow.
 That even includes higher priority items from other projects.
 Essentially, anything that’s driving the end date of the selected item will be called out.
 If you keep the highlighting turned on, it’s a great motivator to the team members whose work is most time-sensitive to stay on track.

-In this example, critical path was turned on for the Q3 Market Research Project.
-Note that two tasks in the higher priority US Products Recruiting Videos project is on the critical path for the Q3 Market Research project.
+In this example, critical path was turned on for the Start Podcast project.
+Note that two tasks in the higher priority Start Ebay Shop project is on the critical path for the Start Podcast project.

 You can also filter to just the critical path items from the filter menu, or by clicking the item’s schedule bar > Filter to Critical Path (CP).
 To turn off critical path highlighting, just go to the Edit Menu > Stop CP Highlighting or click the item’s schedule bar > Clear CP.

 If you turn on critical path highlighting for an individual task, LiquidPlanner calculates the critical path by taking into account all implicit dependencies (higher priority tasks on the same resource) and explicit dependencies, to decide which items to highlight.